Skip to main content

 #

-First, we re-define the term-length, and term-limits for all U.S. Senators.
-We change the rules so that Senators are elected to serve just a single, 10-year term.
-Once elected, they serve their 10 years, and then they cannot be re-elected to the same office.
+First, we redefine the term length, and term limits for all U.S. Senators.
+We change the rules so that senators are elected to serve just a single 10-year term.
+Once elected, they serve their 10 years, and then they cannot be reelected to the same office.

-Second, we increase the number of Senators from 100 to 500.
-Instead of 2 Senators per State, we elect 10 for each.
+Second, we increase the number of senators from 100 to 500.
+Instead of 2 senators per state, we elect 10 for each.

-Third, from now on, and for every two years, each State holds, a popular election to elect two new Senators to represent their state’s interest in the U.S. Senate.
+Third, from now on, and for every two years, each state holds, a popular election to elect two new senators to represent their state’s interest in the U.S. Senate.

-My plan will introduce 100 new Senators to Congress every two years, over the next 10 years.
+My plan will introduce 100 new senators to Congress every two years over the next 10 years.

-• A single 10-year term, increases stability in government.
+• A single 10-year term increases stability in government.

-• A term limit of a single term, means no more career politics.
+• A term limit of a single term means no more career politics.

-Ending “Corporate Personhood” with a constitutional ammendment
+Ending “Corporate Personhood” with a constitutional amendment

 #

 What also is true is that a “corporation” is pretty poorly defined in law at the constitutional level.
 We have securities laws which sets the rules around trading in stocks and bonds, and we have a hodge-podge of state laws that define what companies do and how they act.
 This has led to some pretty wonky things.
-Since a corporation can own property, and since 18 USC 2331.3 states that any entity that can own property is a “person”, then that must infer that a corporation is a person, right?
+Since a corporation can own property, and since 18 USC 2331.3 states that any entity that can own property is a “person,” then that must infer that a corporation is a person, right?
 But a person can also go to prison.
 Can a corporation go to prison?
 Can a corporation be convicted of terrorism?

-If you wanted to design a legal entity that gained all the rights of a person, with none of the accountability you could do little better than that of the "corporation".
+If you wanted to design a legal entity that gained all the rights of a person, with none of the accountability, you could do little better than that of the "corporation."

 We need to define the “corporation”